The regularity theory for the Mumford-Shah functional on the plane: Plan of the notes

 \subsection{Acknowledgments}

-Both authors are very thankful to Silvia Ghinassi, for helping with a preliminary version of Chapter \ref{ch:salti_e_tripunti}, and to Francesco De Angelis, for reading carefully the first draft of the book.
+Both authors are very thankful to Silvia Ghinassi, for helping with a preliminary version of Chapter~\ref{ch:salti_e_tripunti}, and to Francesco Deangelis, for reading carefully the first draft of the book.
 The first author acknowledges the support of the National Science Foundation through the grant FRG-1854147.
+The second author has been supported by the European Union - Next Generation EU, Mission 4 Component 1 CUP 2022J4FYNJ, PRIN2022 project "Variational methods for stationary and evolution problems with singularities and interfaces".